 IndyGo's revenue projections include aid from various federal stimulus funds each year alleviating gaps between the projected revenues and expenses by way of its strategic usage to advance the operations of IndyGo.
-The budget for FY2022 includes \$20 million in federal stimulus funds.
+The budget for FY2022 includes \$15.4 million in federal stimulus funds.

-IndyGo's total federal formula allocation is projected slightly lower than FY2021's budget as IndyGo is chosen to administer section 5307 formula funding for the urban mass transit. \$11 million of federal 5307 formula money is budgeted in preventative maintenance expenditures and ADA program in FY2022 general fund budget and the remaining allocation is budgeted to fund the capital projects.
+IndyGo's total federal formula allocation is projected slightly lower than FY2021's budget as IndyGo has been chosen to administer section 5307 formula funding for urban mass transit in the region. \$11 million of federal 5307 formula money is budgeted in preventative maintenance expenditures and ADA program in FY2022 general fund budget and the remaining allocation is budgeted to fund the capital projects.